What Is Standard Proctor Test & his Detail?

 This requirement is usually expressed as a percentage, with 100 percent representing the maximum possible compaction.

-The compaction test, called the Standard Proctor Test, determines how much soil can be compacted.
+The compaction test, known as the Standard Proctor Test, or sometimes referred to as the standar proctor test, determines how much soil can be compacted.
+This test is essential for understanding the proctor density test procedure.”
 That figure will be used as a guideline throughout the project.
 The in-place material must be compacted to a certain percent of the “Proctor”.

 The Standard Proctor Test is known as either the American Association of State Highway and Transportation Officials (AASHTO) test designation T99-70, or American Society of Testing Materials (ASTM) test designation D-698.

 Testers fill a cylindrical steel mold, 6 inches in diameter and 7 inches deep, with the material in three separate layers, or lifts.

 Each lift is compacted by 25 blows from a 5.5 pound, 2-inch-diameter hammer falling from a distance of 12 inches.